 Meet some of our students

-Becoming a German speaking tour guide next to the polar circle: meet Beate
+A German speaking tour guide next to the polar circle

 Beate is from Northern Norway – where the sun does not go down in the summer and never shows in the winter.